SyedHuzaifa007/Robbie-12.20-Personal-Virtual-Assistant/README.md

 - Shutting down, Restarting, hibernating, the computer
 - Setting the computer to the sleep mode
 - Locking the device
-- Telling the outside weather
+- Telling the current weather
-- Telling the current top newses from the world
+- Telling the current news update
 - Launching Applications
 - Closing Applications
 - Writing Notes